 White noise excels at masking high-frequency sounds.
 Because it distributes equal energy across the entire spectrum — including the high treble range — it creates a strong masking effect against sharp, sudden sounds: a slamming door, a car alarm, a conversation bleeding through thin walls, a barking dog.
 For urban sleepers in apartments with unpredictable, high-pitched disruptions, white noise's flat profile is genuinely hard to beat.

 The practical takeaway: before choosing a noise color, identify what's actually waking you up.
-Is it sharp and sudden — more white noise.
-Is it a deep, persistent hum — more brown noise.
-Is it both — then personal comfort and long-session tolerance (see below) become the tiebreakers.
+Is it sharp and sudden — lean toward white noise.
+Is it a deep, persistent hum — lean toward brown.
+Is it both — then personal comfort and long-session tolerance become the tiebreakers.

 | Factor | Brown Noise | White Noise |